European Geography Association: Exchanges

 Students exchanges are the core activities of EGEA.
 They enable small groups from 2 or 3 EGEA entities to visit each other in their countries, learn about culture, explore local habits and experience that country's natural environment.
 Most importantly, they enable young geographers to get to know their international peers.
 Following the agreement, one entity is hosting the other one.
 During the hosting time young people take care of the accommodation, food, and programme.
 Later on, the hosting entity becomes the visiting one and repays the visit.
 Exchanges are numerously the most attended activities, when taking into consideration number of events taking place every year.

 Scientific Symposium

 Each year at the Annual Congress there is also a scientific symposium, where the members are able to present their scientific work, for example diploma or PhD theses.

 Seminars

 There are a few seminars every year, always organized by several entities.
 The seminars are held on a scientific level that cover different themes in the particular disciplines of geography.

-Summer-/Winterschools
+Summer/Winter schools

-During the semester breaks in summer and winter EGEA also gives students the chance to participate at self-organized summer- or winterschools.
+During the semester breaks in summer and winter EGEA also gives students the chance to participate at self-organized summer or winter schools.